Volvo XC60 Recharge hybrid costs, insurance, warranty & tax

 Fuel economy that matches a city car's means the XC60 Recharge will cut your running costs significantly, although it's pricey to buy and insure

-The Volvo XC60 Recharge is on the pricey side, but that’s no different to any other premium SUV in that regard.
-With CO2 emissions of less than 75g/km, you won’t have to pay the London Congestion Charge if you travel into the centre of the capital (until October 2021, at least), but remember to register your XC60 with Transport for London first.
+The Volvo XC60 Recharge is on the pricey side, but that’s no different to any other premium plug-in hybrid SUV in that regard.
+With CO2 emissions of less than 75g/km, you won’t have to pay the London Congestion Charge if you travel into the centre of the capital (until October 2021), but remember to register your XC60 with Transport for London first.

 Volvo XC60 Recharge hybrid insurance group